 Be Aware and Avoid Dangerous Mistakes When Appealing SBA Size Standard Determinations to SBA OHA

 If the SBA makes size determination decision that is and for your company, you can always appeal the decision to SBA OHA.
 However, many size appeals are lost simply because the appellant did not show how the SBA committed a legal or factual error.
 Avoid some of the following mistakes when deciding to appeal the SBA’s small business size standard determination.

 - Failure to address every issue that the SBA addressed in its written decision.
 Failure to follow these requirements means that you have conceded to what the SBA says if you choose to file an appeal.

 - Failure to show that the SBA addressed all of you responses to the Side protest.
 This could impact the appeal decision if in fact your argument at the SBA level had merit.

 - Do not raise new arguments on appeal.
 This is a common legal mistake that the impact your appeal to SBA OHA.
 Bringing in new evidence on appeal without writing the proper motion to request such can create an adverse impact.

 At the end of the day, when you are faced with responding to an SBA small business size determination bid protest, how you respond is critical to the bottom line for your business.
-If you become subject to an adverse SBA decision, your company can be barred from bidding on small business set-aside contracts under that NAICS code.
+If you become subject to an adverse SBA decision, your company can be barred from bidding on small business set-aside contracts under that NAICS size standard.
 Be mindful of the numerous government contractor perils for not meeting SBA small business size standards regulations.